cypress-io/cypress-icons/readme.md

 # Cypress Icons

-The latest versions of the icons are always built `postinstall`.
+The latest versions of the icons are always checked into `./dist`.

-The icons you should use are always in `./dist`, and are checked into source control.
+The public API will always reference these files.

 ## Installing